threathunters-io/threathunters.github.io/content/en/blog/posts/weasel_beta.md

 ---
 date: 2025-08-20
 draft: false
-title: WEASEL Beta: Shaping a Sensor Built with and for Security Engineers
+title: "WEASEL Beta: Shaping a Sensor Built with and for Security Engineers"
 categories: [posts]
 tags: [post, blog]